Pxomox-Astronomy-Lab/proxmox-astronomy-lab/infrastructure/control-plane/lab-soc01-wazuh-seim-xdr.md

 ### **1.1 Service Description**

 Lab-SOC1 is the **primary Security Operations Center (SOC) server** for the Proxmox Astronomy Lab, responsible for **real-time security monitoring, intrusion detection, and compliance auditing**.
-It runs **Wazuh on Ubuntu 24.04**, providing **host-based intrusion detection (HIDS), log analysis, and security event correlation** across the labâ€™s infrastructure.
+It runs **Wazuh on Ubuntu 24.04**, providing **host-based intrusion detection (HIDS), log analysis, and security event correlation** across the lab’s infrastructure.

 This node ensures **continuous threat monitoring, centralized logging, and security alerting**, supporting **threat intelligence, vulnerability assessment, and forensic analysis**.